prabhav02/Fingerprint-Enhancement-Python/README.md

 ## Theory
 - We use oriented gabor filters to enhance a fingerprint image.
 The orientation of the gabor filters are based on the orientation of the ridges. the shape of the gabor filter is based on the frequency and wavelength of the ridges.

-## License
-- This project is licensed under the BSD 2 License - see the LICENSE.md file for details

-## Acknowledgements
-- This program is based on the paper: Hong, L., Wan, Y., and Jain, A. K. 'Fingerprint image enhancement: Algorithm and performance evaluation'.
-IEEE Transactions on Pattern Analysis and Machine Intelligence 20, 8 (1998), pp 777-789.

-- The author would like to thank Dr. Peter Kovesi (This code is a python implementation of his work)